• (I)GCSE Biology, Chemistry, Maths, Physics (AQA, CIE, OCR & Edexcel)

 What I do when I am not tutoring

-I have been a full-time tutor for more than ten years now, and before that for over four years whilst still studying.
+I have been a full-time tutor for more than fifteen years now, and before that for over four years whilst still studying.
 In my free time I enjoy going to the gym and I am also half way through writing my fourth novel.

 S---- (year 11, Finchley Catholic): ‘Maria has tutored me in Maths for nearly two years.
 I wasn’t very confident when answering maths questions and I didn’t write down the answers even when I knew them.
 Maria put me at ease straight away with her friendly and patient manner and helped me to get over my fears so that now I don’t only participate in my maths classes but actually enjoy them.’